dildoran2195/sep10-freedom-project/blog/entry03.md

 #### I also completed Step 5 which was test and evaluate the prototype.
 This step was mostly required to complete my Part B which was doing future plans about websites and gadgets for economists in order to improve economics.
 I test whatever I found in my with finding companies that does most of the work for my website and gadgets.
 I also evaluated my Part B with believing that my websites and gadgets are enough for future bevause I determined it's benefits to economists in order to improve on economics.
 My future steps should be improving as needed (Step 7) & Communicate the results (Step 8).

 ## Skills
 #### One skill that I accomplished is Creativity.
 I gain this skill from doing my Part B which was plans for future for economists in order to improve on economics.
-In this part, I used my creativity to find enough websites and gadgets on my own
+In this part, I used my creativity to find enough websites and gadgets on my own that does not exist yet which was pretty cool.

+#### 2nd skill that I accomplished is Embracing failure.
+When I completed both of my Part A and Part B, Mr. Mueller told as to share wiith onters in 2026 on slack so I did and got great and a bit of dissapointed comments but that dissapointed comments helped to learn from my mistakes.
+That dissapointed told me that I need to write how my websites gets its information and money, and I also needed some gadgets.
+Therefore, I found companies that could support my wesbites because their benefits and purpose was similar to purpose and benefits of my websites.
+For my gadgets I did the same which was great.

+## Summary
+#### Finally, I'm excited for my EDP because I only have 2 more steps left to complete because I already got experiences doing Steps 1 through 6.
+Plus, I'm proud of myself that I did Blog 3.